MATERIALIZED VIEWS

 Since MATERIALIZED VIEWs are updated on every INSERT to the underlying table and you can not insert anything to the usual VIEW, the materialized view update will never be triggered.

-Normally you should build MATERIALIZED VIEWs on the top of the table with MergeTree engine family.
+Normally, you should build MATERIALIZED VIEWs on the top of the table with the MergeTree engine family.

-Q. I’ve created materialized error with some error, and since it’s it reading from Kafka I don’t understand where the error is
+Q. I’ve created a materialized error with some error, and since it’s reading from Kafka, I don’t understand where the error is

 Q. How to debug misbehaving MATERIALIZED VIEW?

-You can also attach the same MV to some dummy table with engine=Log (or even Null) and do some manual inserts there to debug the behavior.
-Similar way (as the Materialized view often can contain some pieces of the business logic of the application) you can create tests for your schema.
+You can also attach the same MV to a dummy table with engine=Null and do manual inserts to debug the behavior.
+In a similar way (as the Materialized view often contains some pieces of the application’s business logic), you can create tests for your schema.

 Possible test scenario: